OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 To get the addon and addon file this dependency is a member of, you can use the 'addon()' and 'file()' methods.

+Sometimes, the CurseDependency will have limited information.
+This can happen when you use the ForgeSVC handlers and get all addon files.
+In this case, the CurseDependency will have limited information, where the 'id' and 'file_id' will be None.
+This is a limitation of the ForgeSVC backend, not cursepy.

 Conclusion
 ==========